frabjous/open-guide-editor/doc/settings.md

 You can also provide a list (array) of bibliography files, which should be CSL json files, the keys of which will be used for [citation autocompletion](https://github.com/frabjous/open-guide-editor/blob/main/doc/basic-usage.md#citations) for markdown files.
 See the example above.

-**Important note**: If the file extension of the root document differs from the file being edited, it is the *root document*'s extension that will determine what routine is used, not the extension of the file being edited.
+**Important note**: If the file extension of the root document differs from the file being edited, it is the *root document*’s extension that will determine what routine is used, not the extension of the file being edited.
 See [routines](#routines) below.

 However, these options need not be given, and the `oge-settings.json` can be used to override any settings in `settings.json` or `default-settings.json` discussed below.
 Or if no special options or commands need to be set for the project, an `oge-settings.json` file need not be used at all.